CfABrigadePhiladelphia/PhillyDirections/README.md

 * Ability to save landmarks
 * Ability to view more information about a landmark
 * Ability for user to submit a landmark
+* Easy to use interface that is consumer friendly